Jesse Crain

 Jesse Alan Crain (born July 5, 1981) is a Canadian former professional baseball pitcher.
-He played in Major League Baseball (MLB) for the Minnesota Twins and the Chicago White Sox.
+He played in Major League Baseball (MLB) for the Minnesota Twins and Chicago White Sox.

 High school and college

 Crain was born in Toronto, Ontario and attended Fairview High School in Boulder, Colorado, where he played baseball, basketball, and football.
 He was named 1999 All-State and Colorado High School Player of the Year.
 He was a 2001 graduate of San Jacinto Junior College in Texas, where he was an All-Conference shortstop.
 In 2002, he transferred to the University of Houston and was named to the all-conference team as a shortstop and relief pitcher, the all-conference tournament team as a shortstop, and the conference all-academic team.
 He was named first team All-America by Baseball America and Baseball Weekly and second team All-America by the ABCA.

 Minor leagues

 Crain was drafted by the Minnesota Twins in the second round (61st overall) of the 2002 Major League Baseball draft.
 He made his professional debut that year with the Rookie-level Elizabethton Twins, going 2–1 with two saves and an ERA of 0.57 in nine relief appearances.
 Crain was later promoted to the Single-A Quad Cities River Bandits, where he went 1–1 with one save and a 1.50 ERA in nine relief appearances.
 In 18 combined appearances, he went 3–2 with three saves and an 0.98 ERA.
 In 2003, he managed to pitch at all three levels in the minor leagues, going 6–3 with 19 saves and a 1.93 ERA in 55 relief appearances.
 In 2004, Crain pitched with the Triple-A Rochester Red Wings and went 3–2 with 19 saves and a 2.49 ERA in 41 relief appearances before being called up by the Twins.